hear ye

 HD-DVD

-Toshiba, NEC, Sanyo, and Memory-Tech.
+Backed by: Toshiba, NEC, Sanyo, and Memory-Tech.
 Microsoft is also supporting HD-DVD in its next version of Windows (support for Blu-ray is on the table).

 Advantages: The name itself, HD-DVD, is far more consumer-friendly than Blu-ray.
 HD-DVDs carry the same basic structure as current DVDs, so converting existing DVD manufacturing lines into HD-DVD lines is supposedly simple and cost effective.
 Memory-Tech, a leading Japanese manufacturer of optical media, stated that producing HD-DVD discs would initially cost only 10 percent more than for existing DVDs and